 What is ‘sunshine guilt’?
-Here’s why you feel FOMO when it’s sunny
+Why you feel FOMO when it’s sunny

 Sometimes you’re not able to go outside and enjoy the sunshine.
 Here’s why you might feel guilty of FOMO for this and how to avoid it

 What is ‘sunshine guilt’?
-Here’s why you feel FOMO when it’s sunny
+Why you feel FOMO when it’s sunny

-Ever felt guilty for staying indoors on a sunny day?
 When summer finally arrives in the UK, we’re on a mission to make the most of it.
-However, if we’re stuck working indoors or just not in the mood to go out, we can feel a twinge of guilt.
-This is what’s now being referred to as "sunshine guilt."
-But why do we feel this way, and how can we combat it?
+But if you're stuck working, tired, or just not in the mood to go outside, we can feel a twinge of guilt.
+This is what's known as sunshine guilt and it’s pretty common - especially in the UK.

 What is Sunshine Guilt?